-Rose, H. J. Nocturnal funerals in Rome.
-The Classical Quarterly 17, 191-194 (1923).
+Rose, H.J.: Nocturnal funerals in Rome.
+The Classical Quarterly.
+17, 191-194 (1923).

-Shaw, B. The cultural meaning of death: age and gender in the Roman family. in The family in Italy from antiquity to the present 66-90 (Yale University Press, 1991).
+Shaw, B.: The cultural meaning of death: age and gender in the Roman family.
+In: The family in Italy from antiquity to the present. pp. 66-90.
+Yale University Press, London

-Sorabella, J. Eros and the Lizard: Children, Animals and Roman funerary Sculpture. in Constructions of childhood in ancient Greece and Italy vol. Hesperia supplement 41 353-370 (American School of Classical Studies at Athens, 2007).
+Sorabella, J.: Eros and the Lizard: Children, Animals and Roman funerary Sculpture.
+In: Constructions of childhood in ancient Greece and Italy. pp. 353-370.
+American School of Classical Studies at Athens, Princeton, N.J.
+(2007).

-Toynbee, J M C. Death and burial in the Roman world. vol. Aspects of Greek and Roman life (Thames & Hudson).
+Toynbee, J M C.: Death and burial in the Roman world.
+Thames & Hudson, London.

-Hooff, Anton J. L. van.
-From autothanasia to suicide: self-killing in classical antiquity.
-(Routledge, 1990).
+Hooff, Anton J. L. van: From autothanasia to suicide: self-killing in classical antiquity.
+Routledge, London (1990).

-Walker, Susan.
-Memorials to the Roman dead.
-(Published for the Trustees of the British Museum by British Museum Publications, 1985).
+Walker, Susan: Memorials to the Roman dead.
+Published for the Trustees of the British Museum by British Museum Publications, London (1985).